Michael-lazenby/azure-network-protocols/README.md

 <h2>Environment setup</h2>
 <p>
 Before starting the lab I had to installed Wireshark.
-Once Wireshark was downloaded I was able to observe network traffic and I was also able to filter ports by using the filter bar.
+Once Wireshark was installed I was able to observe network traffic and I was also able to filter ports by using the filter bar.
 For example, I filtered ICMP(Internet Control Message Protocol) and was able to view traffic between both of my virtual machines when I sent ping requests to the Ubuntu VM.
 After viewing one ping request I sent a continous ping request to the Ubuntu VM.
 </p>
 <br />